PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 # IN THE GROOVE: TACTICS
 A minimal theme based on the game Final Fantasy Tactics by Square, featuring a whole... class system?
+Despite being a Mad Matt theme, it's a really old one so it doesn't even use the Mad Matt's Lua Hacks (Mods.lua) at all.
 ## Credits:
 -Original theme by Mad Matt, no longer maintained.
 Optimized for NotITG 4.9.1 by PoRa